amryxza/COMP-363-Final-Project/Report of condition.md

 found this way and have also been amended.
 Every decision path was tested manually to ensure there are no bugs.
 The code should now display a clear path through the tree that is comprehensible to both players and developers.

+*Iterative Design*
+-
+The design has been modified to reflect the original intentions of the game, which was to have mutable personalities moods of each of the characters.
+This was difficult to implement, because we also needed to connect certain paths to specific mood values for each character.
+For example, if one of the NPCs becomes frustrated with the player in a conversation, the decision path is modified to only allow for a more hostile conversation.
+The difficulty was determining whether these paths should be forked from specific player responses, or if the paths should be based solely off of the current personality variable values.
+In the end, we decided on a mixture of both.
+Some decision paths can only be reached if the player chooses a specific response in a conversation, while other paths have the option to be reached either directly by conversation, or by reaching a certain variable value at a later point in the game.
+This makes for more realistic and AI-like conversations, as there is not a straight-shot path through the game but rather a web of paths.

  -------